jakob-bagterp/browserist/docs/user-guide/combo-methods/search.md

 ---

 # Search Combo Method
 Imagine that you have a list of items and you want to search through them.
-You can use the search combo method to do this at scale.
+You can use the search combo method and `SearchSettings` class to do this at scale.

 ## Example
 ```python title=""